 FUTURE-PROOFING THE PLANET WITH RESPONSIBLE LEADERSHIP, EDUCATION, AND ACTION

 Veronica Swindale met with Dr Helen Goworek, Associate Professor in Marketing and Equality, Diversity and Inclusion Lead for Durham University Business School for Northern Insight Magazine.
-It was brilliant timing, too, as CIM is about to launch its Sustainability Module in April as part of the CIM Diploma in Professional Marketing (L6), which is very exciting.
+It was brilliant timing, too, as CIM has now launched its Sustainable Marketing Module as part of the CIM Diploma in Professional Marketing (L6), which is very exciting.

 All Businesses have a significant role to play when it comes to shaping a better world for society, the environment and responsible, sustainable business.
 A key component to lasting success is ensuring that sustainability is embedded within business strategy – part of planning, budgeting, resourcing and day to day operations.